Ethiqque/Ethiqque/README.md

 *   Gradle/Maven

 ### My opensource projects
-* [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
-Some parts of the image can be excluded from the comparison.
+* [Pastebin](https://github.com/Ethiqque/Pastebin) - Will be edited in future
-* [JavaRush TelegramBot](https://github.com/javarushcommunity/javarush-telegrambot) - JavaRush Telegram bot from the community to the community
+* [Web Crawler](https://github.com/Ethiqque/Web-Crawler) - Will be edited in future
-*
+* [Emergency-Notification-System](https://github.com/Ethiqque/Emergency-Notification-System) - Will be edited in future
 *
 *